 - Discuss specific roles you may be able to fill in the US Government with the skills you’ll gain in your experience.

 - Make the closest ties you can to the experience you hope to have abroad with national security and what that means to you.
 Boren recognizes a broad definition of national security, including global disease, population growth, sustainable development, and economic competitiveness.

 - Self-reflect and share honestly.
 Don’t include things in your plan that you don’t intend to do.
 Be honest about your intentions, and they will see that in your application.

 While the Boren Scholarship won’t be the right fit for every person who wants to study abroad in college, it can be an excellent opportunity for those interested in linguistics, government work, and national security.
 The Boren Awards program allows students to leave campus and dip their toes into the world of international travel while giving the US government a leg up in terms of national security skills.

-If you’re an underrepresented student interested in applying for the Boren Scholarship, contact Minorities to Majorities at your convenience.
+If you’re an underrepresented student interested in applying for the Boren Scholarship, use the GrantEd Calculator at your convenience.
 We can help you calculate your financial needs, put your application together, and track your progress as you work toward this goal.